mcasperson/SecondBrain/README.md

 and get a meaningful response.

+## Technologies used

+SecondBrain makes heavy use of Jakarta EE and MicroProfile, executed in a Docker image using Payara Micro.

 ## Running the application

 Secondbrain is distributed as a Docker image and run in parallel with Ollama using Docker Compose: